Polestar Logo

 Polestar Logo 2017

 It was from this year that the company’s car models began to be called Polestar.
-The interpretation was chosen to show the northern location of the base country and indicate the new engines.
+The interpretation was chosen to show the base country’s northern location and to indicate the new engines.
 For full conformity, the logo was corrected, leaving only the star.

 The celestial star is depicted as a four-pointed star associated with a guiding star.
-Only shaded edges of the luminary rays are traced on the emblem, which makes the drawing abstract and reminiscent of the meeting of two boomerangs.
-The two elements in the sign show the flourishing and growth of the company through the merger of Polestar Performance AB and Volvo.
+Only the shaded edges of the luminary rays are traced on the emblem, which makes the drawing abstract and reminiscent of the meeting of two boomerangs.
+The two elements in the sign represent the company’s flourishing and growth following the merger of Polestar Performance AB and Volvo.
 This collaboration is a guiding star for development.

 The four beams are considered a symbol of career growth and good luck.
-Since 2017, two electric car models have been created, and three more are planned, which should appear systematically until 2026.
+Since 2017, two electric car models have been introduced, and three more are planned to appear systematically until 2026.
 The production capacity is designed for 500 cars annually, which is an excellent start.

-The contrast of white and black indicates a transition from gasoline engines to environmentally friendly electric ones.
-The first Polestar model ran on gasoline, and the second and third are already on current.
+The contrast between white and black indicates a transition from gasoline-powered to electric-powered vehicles.
+The first Polestar model ran on gasoline, and the second and third are already on the current market.

 2020 – today